SiaFoundation/siad/doc/api/index.html.md

 returned.
-Currently, we support the following values: 'concat' will return the concatenated data of all subfiles in that directory, 'zip' will return a zip archive, 'tar' will return a tar archive of all subfiles in that directory, and 'targz' will return gzipped tar archive of all subfiles in that directory.
+Currently, we support the following values: 'concat' will return the concatenated data of all subfiles in that directory, 'zip' will return a zip archive, 'tar' will return a tar archive of all subfiles in that directory, and 'targz' will return a gzipped tar archive of all subfiles in that directory.
 If the format is not specified, and the skylink points at a directory, we default to the zip format and the contents will be downloaded as a zip archive.